pkuzengqi/pkuzengqi.github.io/index.md

 Greetings!
 My name is Qi Zeng (曾琪).

 I am a Ph.D. candidate in Computer Science at [University of Illinois Urbana-Champaign](https://illinois.edu/).
 My focus of research area is Natural Language Processing (NLP), especially **long-document text understanding**.
+My research aim is building robust models that can automatically understand and learn from large-scale texts of various domains.

 - Efficient Transformers for Long Sequence Processing
-- Long Text Generation and Summarization
+- Document Summarization
-- Document-level Event Extraction, Representation and Schema Induction
+- Document-level Event Extraction and Representation

 I work hard so my cat [PP](cat.md) can have a better life.